prasanthabr/src_prasanthabr.github.io/content/self/lit/español/learning_spanish.md

 tags:
   - spanish
 emoji: true
-draft: false
+draft: true
 ---

 _For the joy of doing something that is difficult for me_

 ### Words that i picked up

-* Hola - Hello
+- Hola - Hello
-* Bien - OK
+- Bien - OK
-* Esta Bien - How are you?
+- Esta Bien - How are you?
-* Te Amo - I love you
+- Te Amo - I love you
-* Te Adoro - I adore you
+- Te Adoro - I adore you
-* Te quiero - I love you
+- Te quiero - I love you
-* tu - you
+- tu - you
-* Y - and (need to make sure this is true - often i hear it as response to esta bien? bien Y tu)
+- Y - and (need to make sure this is true - often i hear it as response to esta bien? bien Y tu)

 ### Poetry

 Some of the poetry sounds so deep even when translated.
 Neruda, Pablo